pinecone-io/pinecone-dotnet-client/reference.md

 Get index stats

  The `describe_index_stats` operation returns statistics about the contents of an index, including the vector count per namespace, the number of dimensions, and the index fullness.

  Serverless indexes scale automatically as needed, so index fullness is relevant only for pod-based indexes.

-For pod-based indexes, the index fullness result may be inaccurate during pod resizing; to get the status of a pod resizing process, use [`describe_index`](https://docs.pinecone.io/reference/api/control-plane/describe_index).
 </dd>
 </dl>
 </dd>